Boral Concrete Lawnton

 Our Lawnton site has served the local and wider northern Brisbane communities since the 1940s, supplying the sand which forms a key ‘ingredient’ of the concrete, asphalt and other basic building and construction materials we produce every day.

-The quarrying part of the site, which occupies a total landholding of 228 hectares, is nearly at the end of its useful economic life.
-As a result, we’re starting to plan out the future of our land once we’ve finished up our extractive activities.
+The quarry, which currently occupies a total landholding of 170 hectares, is nearly at the end of its useful economic life.
+As a result, we’re starting to plan out the future of our land once we’ve finished up extractive activities.

-Part of our plans involve re-purposing those parts of the quarry which have either been rehabilitated, or which previously served as ‘buffer’ zones to separate the quarry’s activities from surrounding residential areas.
+Part of our plans involve re-purposing those parts of the quarry which have either been rehabilitated, require rehabilitation, or which previously served as ‘buffer’ zones to separate the quarry’s activities from surrounding residential areas.

-In line with this, we’ve submitted an application to Moreton Bay Regional Council seeking to change the use of a 12 hectare portion at the western (Strathpine) end of our site, allowing for future potential development.
+In line with this, we’ve submitted an application to Moreton Bay Regional Council seeking to rezone a 13 hectare portion at the western (Strathpine) end of our site, allowing for future potential re-use.

 What is proposed?